Nader Shah: Personality

 English traveler Jonas Hanway, who lived in the courtyard of Nader Shah, describes him:

 Nader Shah is taller than 6 feet, well-built, very physically strong.
 He has such an unusually loud voice that he can give orders to his people at a distance of about 100 yards.
 He drinks wine moderately, hours of his rest among ladies are very rare, his food is simple, and if government affairs require his presence, he rejects his meal and satisfies hunger with fried peas (which he always carries in his pocket) and a sip of water...
 He is extremely generous, especially to his warriors, and generously rewards all who have distinguished themselves in his service.
 At the same time, he is very severe and strict in relation to discipline, punishing with the death penalty all who have committed major misconduct...
 He never forgives the guilty, no matter what rank he is.
 Being on a march or in the field, he confines himself to food, drink and sleep of a simple soldier and forces all his officers to follow the same harsh discipline.
 He has such a strong physique that he often sleeps on a frosty night on bare ground in the open air, wrapping himself only in his cloak and putting a saddle under his head as a pillow.
 In private conversations, no one is allowed to talk about government affairs.

 Member of the French Academy of Sciences, Pierre Bayen wrote about Nader Shah the following:

 He was the horror of the Ottoman Empire, the conqueror of India, the ruler of Persia and all of Asia.
 His neighbors respected him, his enemies were afraid of him, and he lacked only the love of his subjects.

-One Punjabi contemporary poet described the rule of Nader as a time "when all of India trembled with horror".
-The Kashmirian historian Lateef described him as follows: "Nader Shah, the horror of Asia, the pride and savior of his country, the restorer of her freedom and conqueror of India, who, having a simple origin, rose to such greatness that monarchs rarely have from birth".
+One Punjabi contemporary poet described the rule of Nader as a time "when all of India trembled with horror."
+The Kashmiri historian Lateef described him as follows: "Nader Shah, the horror of Asia, the pride and savior of his country, the restorer of her freedom and conqueror of India, who, having a simple origin, rose to such greatness that monarchs rarely have from birth."
 Joseph Stalin used to read about Nader Shah and admired him, calling him, along with Ivan the Terrible, a teacher.
 In Europe, Nader Shah was compared to Alexander the Great.
 Starting from a young age, Napoleon Bonaparte also used to read about and admire Nader Shah.
 Napoleon considered himself the new Nader, and he himself was later called European Nader Shah.

 Nader was somewhat austere in his daily life.
 He always preferred plain garments and disdained courtly sophistication and lavish lifestyles, particularly that of the Safavids.
-He ate simple foods and restrained himself from being tied to his harem and liquor, unlike Sultan Husayn and Tahmasp II.
+He ate simple foods and restrained himself from being tied to his harem and liquor, unlike Soltan Hoseyn and Tahmasp II.

 Nader did not want historians to detail his military victories too closely because he feared others would copy his brilliant techniques on the battlefield.